dannynacker/LUCiO/README.md

 ## Credit

 LUCiO was developed as part of the octAVEs-to-stroboscopic-light workflow for generating Lucia/RX1-compatible sourcecodes from audio-derived and manually authored stimulation features.
 The current implementation is reverse-engineered and validated empirically through GUI loading/playback tests and should be treated as a practical compatibility layer rather than an official Lucia/RX1 specification.

-LUCiO was developed as part of the octAVEs-to-stroboscopic-light workflow for generating Lucia/RX1-compatible sourcecodes from audio-derived and manually authored stimulation features.
-The current implementation is reverse-engineered and validated empirically through GUI loading/playback tests and should be treated as a practical compatibility layer rather than an official Lucia/RX1 specification.